teamilink/client/README.md

 # iLink - Client

+_This readme file is only for the **client side** of iLink.
+To read the combined version, please visit the [iLinkDocs](https://github.com/teamilink/iLinkDocs) repository._

 iLink optimises your social media presence by linking all the landing pages under one main URL as an online business card.

 <hr />